izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

 where $c=\frac{1}{2}\textrm{cos}^2(\frac{\pi}{8})$ and $s=\frac{1}{2}\textrm{sin}^2(\frac{\pi}{8})$.
 Having found our new box, we are able to compare it with the maximal quantum violation of LF in the table below, which links nonlocality with local friendliness.
 Because there are three measurement settings for Alice and three measurement settings for Bob, we could try to break it down into something simpler by isolating two out of the three settings for each and asking what properties those statistics have.
-There are nine two by two sub-experiments are contained within the larger experiment.
+There are nine two by two sub-experiments contained within the larger experiment.
 It is reasonable to expect locality in the settings where both parties use a $1$ as this corresponds to both parties opening the box and asking its occupant for their result.
 Hence we categorise the options according to the number of times setting $1$ is used.

 ```{figure} L_NL_LF_graph.JPG
 :name: L_NL_LF_graph-figure